rancher/docs/content/rancher/v2.x/en/installation/air-gap-high-availability/install-rancher/_index.md

 ## C. Install Rancher

-Based on the choice your made in [B. Choose your SSL Coniguration](#b-optional-install-cert-manager), complete one of the procedures below.
+Based on the choice your made in [B. Choose your SSL Configuration](#b-optional-install-cert-manager), complete one of the procedures below.

 {{% accordion id="self-signed" label="Option A: Default Self-Signed Certificate" %}}
 By default, Rancher generates a CA and uses cert manger to issue the certificate for access to the Rancher server interface.